august95/dragon_compiler/README.md

 C Compiler

-The compiled file is defained in main.c.
+The compiled file is defined in main.c.
 The compiler will compile test.c by default.

 #installation guide for c compiler: